Spring 2025

 Prerequisites: ENGL 1007 or 1010 or 1011 or 2011.

-The goal of this course is to understand the Bible as one of our earliest ancient texts, one which weaves together poetry, history, and personal narrative.
-We will explore the various literary genres of the Bible, examine the complex characterizations of both God and humans, wrestle with thematic ambiguities around gender, national identity, violence, suffering, and sacrifice, while also developing a better understanding of the narrative conventions of ancient Hebrew writers.?
-This course is open to anyone interested in studying the Bible as one of the most popular and enduring literary texts of all times, and helps fulfill the Early Literary, Cultural, and Linguistic History requirement for English majors.
-Assignments include regular in-class writings, a mid-term exam, and a final paper.
+The goal of this course is to understand the Bible as one of our earliest literary texts, one which weaves together poetry, history, and personal narrative.
+We will explore the various literary genres of the Bible, examine the complex characterizations of both God and humans, wrestle with thematic ambiguities around gender, national identity, violence, suffering, and sacrifice, while also developing a better understanding of the narrative conventions of ancient Hebrew writers.
+This course is open to anyone interested in studying the Bible as one of the most popular and enduring literary texts of all times and helps fulfill the Early Literary, Cultural, and Linguistic History requirement for English majors.
+Assignments include daily quizzes, weekly journals, a mid-term exam, and a final paper.

 Prerequisites: ENGL 1007 or 1010 or 1011 or 2011.